• blogangle-right

 This section will explain the management processes the organization will follow to ensure vendors are assessed and held accountable.

-Within this section, be sure to specify what vendor agreements and contracts must include.
+Within this section, be sure to specify what vendor agreements and vendor contracts must include.

 This section should also detail the vendor lifecycle management process.
 Include information for onboarding a new vendor as well as managing and offboarding current vendors.